Caring for books — How to store, clean, and handle your books

 Damaged books that are valuable (monetarily or emotionally) can be repaired.
 Your local librarian can probably point you to someone local who restores books (a book conservator).
 Now that sounds like a lovely job!

 Do you like filling your home with books or do you prefer to use the library?
 Do you cover your books?
-Do you write in them?
+Write in them?
+Have any tips to share for caring for books?